Living and working in Malta

 Did you know?

 Lisbon has become one of the top destinations in Europe for tourists and is becoming more and more popular among expats.
 It’s one of the most densely populated cities in Europe.
 Settling down in the city is not an easy task, as many owners find it more interesting to rent out their apartments through Airbnb, leading to a shortage of housing.
-For this reason, finding an apartment in the long term needs to be planned ahead.
+For this reason, finding an apartment in the long term needs to be planned.
 A place to start doing so are Facebook groups like “Lisbon Apartments/Rooms/Houses for Rent/Sale” and “Apartments and rooms in Lisbon - flat-sharing” or longtermlettings.com and sublet.com, sites where you can find a room in a shared flat or short-term accommodation.
 Of course, you can also contact real estate agencies, such as ImmoStreet.
 In general, the ads clearly state what type of apartment you’re looking at and how many rooms it has.
 T0 is a studio flat, T1 – one-bedroom, T2 – two bedrooms, and so on.
-Rooms to rent are marked in English, or Portuguese – quarto para alugar.
+Rooms to rent are marked in English or Portuguese – quarto para alugar.

 Some popular areas among youth or expats are Avenida Almirante Reis, between Bairro Alto and Castelo São Jorge, Baixa district, Amoreiras, Benfica, and Penha de França, not so far from the city center.
-Many people decide to stay outside the city center, as doing your daily shopping can be a bit harder, and this area can be really hilly.
+Many people decide to stay outside the city centre, as doing your daily shopping can be a bit harder, and this area can be really hilly.

 We recommend that you always go and check the apartment or room before signing a contract.
 And never pay anything in advance!
 The price level for renting apartments in Lisbon is generally lower than in other large cities in Europe.
 For example, the rental price for sharing an apartment starts at 250 euros.
 However, if you want to live by yourself, a two-bedroom apartment can cost an average of 600 euros a month in the areas mentioned previously.
 Keep in mind that the rent does not usually include any bills, and you have to pay them separately.
 Moreover, as the rental often involves a deposit equivalent to 2 or 3 months, you might as well include this amount in your budget to avoid being surprised.